 It is generally recommended to avoid sleeping on your side for at least 4–6 hours after Botox injections.
 During this initial period, the Botox is still settling into the targeted muscles.
 Lying on your side too soon may place pressure on treated areas, which could cause the product to migrate slightly and affect results.

 For facial Botox—especially in areas like the forehead, brows, or jaw—sleeping on your back with your head elevated is the safest option on the day of treatment.
-After the first night, most patients can safely resume side sleeping, provided there is no tenderness or swelling.
+After the first night, most patients can safely resume side-sleeping, provided there is no tenderness or swelling.

 How should you sleep after Botox?